-- Leave the Flash Management shell with exit. - (2) Launch the GUI and log on to your device (see Calling up GUI on page 51). - (3) Make sure that Deutsch is selected as the language. - (4) Check the key status in the System Management->Administrative Access->SSH menu.
+- (1) Leave the Flash Management shell with exit. - (2) Launch the GUI and log on to your device (see Call up the GUI. on page 51. - (3) Make sure that Deutsch is selected as the language. - (4) Check the key status in the System Management->Administrative Access->SSH menu.
 If both keys are available, you'll see in both fields RSA Key Status and DSA Key Status the value Generated - (5) If one or both of these fields contains the value Not generated, you must generate the relevant key.
 To have the device generate the key, click Generate.